OdatNurd/OverrideAudit/README.md

  * Whenever a package is removed from the list of `ignored_packages` in your preferences file.
 [Package Control](https://packagecontrol.io/) does this whenever it is upgrading a package, for example.
- * At Sublime startup if you restart sublime between upgrading a package and the time that the automatic report is generated.
-This ensures that you stil get warned of problems in this case.

 ---
 ***NOTE:*** If you upgrade a package manually without adding it to the list of